Get travel and medical insurance

 - unforeseen, urgent, emergency travel particularly worthy of consideration related to the core family

 - compelling reasons for animal care or for measures required in agriculture and forestry

 - Occupants of emergency and public transport vehicles.

 - People travelling from Austria to cross foreign territory without stopping to reach their destination in Austria such as the entry into the communities of Vomp-Hinterriss, Mittelberg and Jungholz (access only through Germany).

-Persons are allowed to enter without restriction if the country or territory from which entry is made is listed in Appendix A, and the person has stayed exclusively in Austria or in one of the countries listed in Annex A in the past ten days prior to entry.
-The corresponding countries and areas of Annex A are currently (as of January 15, 2021): Australia, Finland, Greece, Iceland, Japan, New Zealand, Norway, Singapore, South Korea and the Vatican.
+Persons are allowed to enter without restriction if the country or territory from which entry is made is listed in Appendix A, and the person has stayed exclusively in Austria or in one of the countries listed in Appendix A in the past ten days prior to entry.
+The corresponding countries and areas of Appendix A are currently (as of February 13, 2021): Australia, Finland, Greece, Iceland, New Zealand, Norway, Singapore, South Korea and the Vatican.

 - Humanitarian purposes.